 Microdata Generator.com also has a free generator tool that can create JSON-LD code for various Business types.
 All you have to do is select the Business type and fill out the form.

 After you’ve generated your codes using those tools, you can test if they work properly and if they support rich snippets using Google’s Rich Results Test.
-This tool can also be used to test code that has already been marked up in a live web page.
+This tool can also be used to test code that has already been marked up on a live web page.

-Get Started with Implementing Schema Markup
+Get Started With Implementing Schema Markup

 At first blush, structured data and Schema markup implementation can look like an overly technical and tedious task.
 The benefits are hard to deny, however, when everyone can clearly see the attention-grabbing influence of a search result with rich snippets standing out in the SERPs.